maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 1. Visit [WarpWallet](https://keybase.io/warp) and note the SHA-256 sum in the URL after the redirect
 1. Boot up your air-gapped machine (AGM), preferably from a Linux live disk.
 1. Copy the HTML to your AGM using a USB-stick.
-1. Run `sha256sum warp.html` and verify that the sum matches the sum you observed in step 2.
+1. Run `sha256sum warp.html` on the AGM to verify that the sum matches the sum you observed in step 2.
 1. Open the HTML as a local file with Chrome or Firefox.
     1. Test the configuration with a few temporary passphrases and small transfers (see below for more details).
     1. Pick a good passphrase.
 For example: `vicar formal lubbers errata mutton`.
 More on this later.
     1. Run the configuration in "production", with your real passphrase.
 Use your email address as your "salt".
 You'll get a public/private key pair out.
 1. Use your phone to scan the public key, and transfer it to your networked machine (via email, for example).
-When scanning, be careful to resize your browser window so that only the public passphrase QR code is visible.
+When scanning, be careful to resize your browser window so that only the public QR code is visible.
+1. Turn off the air-gapped machine.
 1. On your networked machine, transfer coin from Coinbase to the WarpWallet-generated address.
-1. Turn off the air-gapped machine.
 1. Leave little cryptic notes around your house and office to remind you of what your passphrase is in case you ever forget